legemutlu/DevBook_Project/README.md

 # DevBook

-DevBook is social platform for developers and companies.
+DevBook is a social platform and job opportunity finding platform for developers and companies.

 ## Installation